Kevin Samuels: Career

 Samuels worked in the marketing industry before starting his own image-consulting firm in 2013.
 He accumulated 1.4 million subscribers on YouTube, 1.2 million followers on Instagram and thousands on several other online platforms like Twitter and TikTok.
-The New York Times wrote he built an image as a "plain-spoken, hypermasculine authority" who advocated for "strict gender roles" in which men assumed predominance.
+The New York Times claimed he built an image as a "hypermasculine authority" who advocated for "strict gender roles".

 Samuels gained traction in mainstream hip-hop culture, interviewing Nicki Minaj and T.I., while also making guest appearances on No Jumper, Joe Budden TV and VladTV.
 In 2022, Samuels made a cameo appearance on the television series Atlanta in the episode "Rich Wigga, Poor Wigga".
 In February 2022, Samuels appeared in a music video in which he acted as a therapist and dating coach for rapper Future on the single "Worst Day".
 He also interviewed popular Instagram models like Brittany Renner, and reality TV stars like Tommie Lee.
 Several prominent guests such as Minaj, Marlon Wayans, and Tamar Braxton showed support for his work.

+Samuels engaged in commentary on dating prospects for men and women, with a focus on the African American community.
+He frequently spoke about what he considered to be "high-value men," emphasizing financial success, social status, and discipline, while also discussing the traits he believed made a woman "high-value" in the dating market.
+He encouraged women to embrace femininity, be more cooperative in relationships, lose weight, lean into submissive values, and prioritize finding a long-term relationship or marriage in their youth.
+He encouraged men to focus on building their careers, dressing well, and improving themselves physically and mentally to increase their value in the dating and business world.

-Samuels' comments on men and women were sometimes controversial.
-As an image consultant, he often asked women who called his show asking for dating advice to rate themselves based on what he called the perceived sexual market place value for dating.
-He then critiqued women based on dress size, height and weight according to his perception of their sexual market place value.
-He stressed a belief that some women had unrealistically high standards for the types of men they should be dating, while also criticizing men for being poor or overweight.
-In addition, he strongly criticized the black community for failing to meet traditional values, especially concerning its high out-of-wedlock birth rate and relatively low marriage rate.
-Samuels' critics decried him as being actively misogynoir, and a part of the Black manosphere, whereas his supporters defended him as an advocate for traditional values.
+Samuels often criticized what he saw as unrealistic expectations people had for partners, especially regarding financial stability, physical appearance, and traditional gender roles.
+He believed that some women had unrealistically high standards for the types of men they should be dating, while also criticizing men for lacking employable skills and ambition.
+Samuels strongly criticized the black community for failing to meet what he saw as "traditional values", specifically with black Americans' high out-of-wedlock birth rate and significantly lower marriage rate than other racial groups in the United States.

+His supporters defended him as a truth-teller who provided tough love, particularly to black men and women, and as an advocate of traditional values, believing he inspired individuals to strive for higher standards in their personal and professional lives.
+Critics argued that his delivery was often harsh, demeaning, or reinforcing outdated gender roles.
+They criticized him for his engagement in casual sexual relationships and not being married.

+Some critics alleged that he had scammed fragrance houses, such as Bloomingdale's and other high-end stores in Atlanta, as well as stealing ideas and content from other YouTubers.